dracodoc/mischelper/README.md

 ![render](/inst/demo/render.gif)

 The css styling can be customized easily.
 Use chrome/firefox developer tool to inspect the opened page, select the item and edit the cooresponding css, and you can see result immediately.
-Once you are satisfied with the changes, save the change to css in package, which is located in `system.file("css", "str_render.css", package = "mischelper")`._
+Once you are satisfied with the changes, save the change to css in package, which is located in `system.file("css", "str_render.css", package = "mischelper")`.

+**2017.01.29**

-_2017.01.29 Added feature to call [listviewer](https://github.com/timelyportfolio/listviewer) for selected list or object.
+Added feature to call [listviewer](https://github.com/timelyportfolio/listviewer) for selected list or object.
 The listviewer package itself registered an addin menu but I don't like it to be a modal dialog blocking R session, and I don't want to enable the edit mode.
-I think edit to list should be done in program so it can be tracked._
+I think edit to list should be done in program so it can be tracked.

 Just select the list or object then click addin menu or assign a keyboard shortcut.

 ![listviewer](/inst/demo/listview.gif)

-_2017.01.24 Added mac os clipboard functions.
+**2017.01.24** Added mac os clipboard functions.
 Now the package should work in both windows and mac.
 The functions are also available for use if you want.
-Check `?mischelper::clip_read_lines`, `?mischelper::clip_write_lines` for more details._
+Check `?mischelper::clip_read_lines`, `?mischelper::clip_write_lines` for more details.

-_2017.01.19  I just found the function `readClipboard` only works in windows.
-So some of the clipboard related functions will not work in Mac.
-Will check if there is a generic apporach to solve this._

-_2017.01.19  Added a simple timing menu which is just one time run microbenchmark_
+**2017.01.19** Added a simple timing menu which is just one time run microbenchmark

-_2016.09.17  Used expression name instead of full expression in microbenchmark printout_
+**2016.09.17** Used expression name instead of full expression in microbenchmark printout

-_2016.09.09  Added feature to format console input and output_
+**2016.09.09** Added feature to format console input and output

 ## Installation